Translate This Page

-You can also get bus no's 37, 47, X37 and X47 or First Bus no. 62 from the city centre, which stop in the village of Bilston, which is a good 10-15 minute walk to Roslin.
+You can also get LRT bus no's 15, 47, X37 and X47 or First Bus no. 62 from the city centre, which stop near or in the neighbouring village of Bilston.
+Bilston is a good 10-15 minute walk to Roslin along the road

-LRT bus service no. 40 also serves the village, but goes on a circuitous route from Portobello in the NE of Edinburgh.
+LRT bus service no. 40 also serves the village, but goes on a circuitous route from Edinburgh's seaside suburb of Portobello, in the NE of the city.

 By car: Roslin and Penicuik are signposted from the A720, Edinburgh City By-pass at "Straiton Junction".
-Follow signs for "A701 Penicuik, Peebles", past IKEA, an ASDA supermarket and a large Nissan car showroom on the left.
-Carry straight on through the lights at the Nissan dealership entering the village of Bilston.
+Follow signs for "A701 Penicuik, Peebles".
+Go past IKEA, an ASDA supermarket and a large Nissan car showroom on the left on the A701.
+Carry straight on through the traffic lights just past the Nissan showroom, entering the village of Bilston.
 Take the first left at a small roundabout just after you enter Bilston, signposted "B7006 Roslin".
 Roslin is one mile from here.
 (From the bypass it is a five minute journey to Roslin.)

 There's no need to write all this information down as you can see the mobile version of this website on your phone when you are in the village.
-Bookmark it now on your cell/mobile phone.
+Bookmark it now on your mobile / cell phone.

 Local Weather Advantage:

-Due to it's location 7 miles south of Edinburgh, Roslin often doesn't get as badly affected by the coastal sea haar (fog) that afflicts Edinburgh, especially during the spring and early summer.
-Often when it's cold and foggy in the city centre of Edinburgh, Roslin can be warm and sunny.
+Due to it's location 7 miles south of Edinburgh, Roslin often doesn't get as badly affected by the coastal sea haar (fog) that can afflict Edinburgh, especially during the spring and early summer.
+Quite often, when it's cold and foggy in the city centre of Edinburgh, Roslin can be warm and sunny.
 So do be aware of that in planning your trip out from Edinburgh.

 See what the weather looks like now in the village on our stunning Haar webcam page!